matgla/oop.zig/Readme.md

 TODO: how to add zig package

 Two branches are currently supported:
-- main which has support for nigtly build
+- main which has support for nigtly builds
-- zig_14.1 for zig 14.1 support
+- zig_14.0 support

 # Example